AbdallahHammad22/Task-Osolutions/README.md

 Welcome to the **Task Management App**, a modern Flutter application designed to streamline task organization with a sleek interface and robust functionality.
 This app supports both **English and Arabic with full RTL support**, offering a seamless experience for managing tasks, categories, and more.

-Whether you're creating, editing, or tracking tasks, this app delivers a polished and intuitive user experience.

 ---

 ## **Features**